rads70/mulitstep-form/README.md

 # Mulitstep-form component
-**Multistep form in React with Formik and validation with Yup**
+**Multistep form in React**

-Multistep form with Formkik and yup for validation, Tailwind used for basic styling.
+Multistep form in React with Formkik and yup for validation, Tailwind used for basic styling.

 ## Dependencies
--Formik
+- Formik
--Yup
+- Yup
--Tailwind CSS
+- Tailwind CSS